cirsam/api/README.md

-#Enterprisehubs PHP API plugin Framework- No SQL DB, The WEB 4.0
+#Enterprisehubs PHP API plugin Framework- WEB 4.0 Databaseless API

 This is an open source PHP API plugin Framework and contributors are invited to add suggestions and to upgrade it to benefit everyone.